rba100/RedGate.Ipc/README.md

-# RedGate.Ipc
+# RedGate.Ipcserver

 Provides full duplex inter-process communication to .NET processes using a client-server model.

 ## Example

-From the server side
+From the server-side

     var builder = new ServiceHostBuilder();
     builder.AddEndpoint(new NamedPipeEndpoint("my-service-name"));